bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Update and Initialization
 - [ ] No update or initialization errors
-- [ ] After initialization, the site should be functional
+- [ ] After an initialization or update, the site should be functional and no manual re-configurations should occur
+- [ ]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzMwNzYzNTIsMTI2OTM5NzA0NSwtMT
+eyJoaXN0b3J5IjpbLTE3MzM3ODQ1MDQsMTI2OTM5NzA0NSwtMT
 E1ODE4OTc3LDgyMTA0MzEzM119
 -->